 To help open out your options for you, we’ve considered the benefits and gains offered by seven possible room layouts.

 L-shaped sofa layout #1: In the centre of the room

 This type of layout is ideal for those who have a large lounge and love having company over to chat the night away.

 Letting the L-shape take centre stage means devoting most of the middle of your room to your sofa.
 Typically, it is placed around a fireplace to offer warmth, comfort and a sense of togetherness.

 If your room is large enough you can place more armchairs at the open end of the sofa to create a large space for entertaining within the semi-circular zone that you have formed.

-Choose neutral colours for your large furniture and on your walls, adding bold splashes of colour through accent pillows or richer-toned occasional tables and cabinets or shelves.
+Choose neutral colours for your large furniture and on your walls, adding bold splashes of colour through accent cushions or richer-toned occasional tables and cabinets or shelves.

 L-shaped sofa layout #2: The intimate circle